We're an affiliate

 Since this is a problem that affects many pet parents, we’ve researched the common reasons for your dog’s need to burrow in the carpet and provided helpful tips to address this behavior.

-Why Does My Dog Scratch the Carpet?
+Why Do Dogs Scratch the Carpet?

 1. It’s an instinctual behavior